 I mean, that’s the main attribute of runners that most people are concerned with.
 The moment people find out you’re a runner, they start asking about how quickly you run, how fast you complete races, or your time on certain distances.
 They inquire about personal records (PRs) and about minute-per-mile averages.

-So what’s the problem?
+So What’s the Problem?

 Well, the problem is that while lots of runners are proud of how quickly they can power through a mile, many are not — especially new runners.

-New runners are always self-conscious about their running, and one of the most common concerns I hear from newbies is that they’re too slow.
+One of the most common concerns I hear from new runners is that they’re too slow.
 They want to learn how to run faster because they don’t want to come in last place at their race.
 It’s like if they come in at the rear of the pack, Spider-man will put them in the shame corner.

 If you have learned how to run faster over the years, great.
 I put in that effort because it was fun for me, not because I had insecurities from being around other people.
 It was a way I could gauge my personal fitness.
 Not how I could gauge myself against others.

-When I’m enjoying a banana and a bottle of water, they’re still pounding the pavement.
-They’re enduring so much more pain and frustration than I am.
-To me, that makes them the real superheroes of the running community.
+When the early finishers are enjoying a banana and a bottle of water, people are still out there pounding the pavement.
+They endure so much more pain and frustration than the fast folk.

 You Don’t Have To Run Like The Flash